 - When will the disclosure be published?

 The disclosure will be published on or before June 30 of each year.
-The 2015 disclosure was published on June 30, 2016.
+The 2017 disclosure will be published on or before June 30, 2018.

 - Where will the disclosure be published?